victorzhuli/fNIRS_VG_Multivariate/README.md

 # fNIRS_VG_Multivariate
-This is the project for SPIE Conference 2017
+This is the project for multivariate analysis on fNIRS signals.